transifydata/orion/README.md

 To run the worker: `yarn start`

+## orion-database.db volume

+`yarn start` continually fetches GTFS RT data and appends it to a sqlite database `orion-database.db`.
+Currently, this database is stored in a volume and mounted at the `/data` directory to the container (see `orion-deployment.yaml`).

+The volume is allocated with 150GB SSD (see `persistent-volume-claim.yaml`).
+To increase the size of the volume, you can modify the `resources.requests.storage` field in `persistent-volume-claim.yaml` and then run `kubectl apply -f kubernetes/`.

+To check the size of the database, SSH into any pod in `orion-api-deployment` and run `ls -lh /data`.

 ## Deploying a test version

 To deploy a test version of orion to Kubernetes without merging into master, simply push the tag "manual-deploy" to Github, and